-In 1949 Eric Arthur Blair published a novel set in London describing a totalitarian state under the constant surveillance of the omnipresent and omnipotent "Big Brother."
+In 1949 Eric Arthur Blair published a novel set in London describing a totalitarian state under the constant surveillance of a state run by the omnipresent and omnipotent "Big Brother".
 The author presented his vision of the world in 1984 as a totalitarian community.
-He is better known by his pseudonym, George Orwell, and his perennial bestseller, "1984," has once more enjoyed a renaissance in 2013.
+He is better known under his pseudonym George Orwell and his perennial bestseller "1984" has once again lived through a renaissance in 2013.
 Orwell's popularity in the past year is not a mere coincidence.
-A series of high-profile cases related to leakages of top secret information from the intelligence services have shaken public confidence in the legality national governments' security practices.
-The information revealed by Chelsea Manning, Edward Snowden, and Julian Assange has come to represent the secretive and increasing state intrusions into private lives, intrusions which are justified by the war on terror and carried out under the aegis of counter-terrorism.
-The charges raised against these three now prominent figures have intensified debates about the extent of powers a state can and should exert over its citizens.
-The question of who controls the controllers has emerged once more.
-The negative implications of security, which had previously been neglected, have slowly come to the forefront of comprehensive analyses of state security and risk management.
+A series of high-profile cases related to leakages of top secret information from the intelligence services have shaken the public confidence in the legality of security practices applied by national governments.
+Americans Bradley Manning, Edward Snowden as well as Julian Assange have embodied the growing and secretive intrusions of the state into private lives, justified by the war on terror and carried out under the vestige of counter-terrorism.
+The charges raised against these three now prominent figures have intensified debates about the extent of powers a state secret service can and should exert over its citizens.
+The question of who controls the controllers has once again re-emerged.
+Negative connotations of security, which had previously been neglected, have slowly come to the forefront of comprehensive analyses of state security and risk management.

-Social sciences have produced a plethora of security and risk related literature, but the field of enquiry and practice is by no means novel.
-The term "risk" was in fact coined in the 16th century by western sailors navigating worlds unknown to them.
-They used the term "risk" to describe dangerous waters (Denney 2005, 12).
-In pre-modern times, risks and dangers were of great state concern.
-Disease, war, epidemic, and famine were all considered dangers, and later whole social classes came to be referred to as dangerous.
-Risk gained a new meaning during the Industrial Revolution and with the advance of modernity and modern commerce and business where it became closely linked to uncertainty about the future.
+Social sciences have produced a plethora of security and risk related literature but the field of enquiry and practice is by no means novel.
+Risk was in fact coined in the 16th century by first western sailors-explorers who were referring to precarious waters (Denney 2005, 12).
+In pre-modern times, risks and dangers were an ample field of state concerns.
+Dangers were associated with disease, war, epidemic and famine, which later changed into marking a specific social class as dangerous.
+Risk gained a new meaning during the industrial revolution and with the advance of modernity and modern commerce and business, closely linked to uncertainty about the future and outcomes.
 In the past certain ethnic or national groups and religious communities were portrayed as presenting a danger or threat to other nations.
-In the beginning of the 20th century, such notions were also applied to anarchists and Jews, and later to communists and socialists.
-In the 1970s, even young people came to be portrayed as a "dangerous group," a "mugging class," because so many youth were involved in criminal cases.
-(Denney 2005, 8).
-Since the late 1980s, topics such as nuclear radiation, chemical waste, and weapons, including the use of biological weapons, have begun to constitute a new post-modern set of dangers and risks that are guite unlike in the risks conceived in any previous era.
-In recent decades, international terrorism and organized crime came to replace the threats posed by violent, nonconformist groups that posed a threat to the general public.
-Today's postmodern time faces yet another series of threats and risks which are associated with technological advances and the vast potential of cyberspace.
-It is thus not surprising that already in 1995, 1.5 million people in the United Kingdom were employed in what could be termed "the risk industry" (Denney 2005, 1), i.e. activities and services related to reducing and procuring security for the public.
+In the beginning of the 20th century, such notions were also related to anarchists and Jews, and later to communists and socialists.
+In the 1970s, such a "dangerous group" represented young people, who were portrayed as the a new "mugging class", related to the high number of criminal cases involving young people (Denney 2005, 8).
+Since the late 1980s, topics such as nuclear radiation, chemical waste and weapons as well as the use of biological weapons have started to constitute a new postmodern set of dangers and risks, quite unlike in any other previous era.
+In the latest decades, international terrorism and organized crime came to substitute all threats posed by violent, non-conformist groups, which are inflicting harm on the general public in the pursuit of their political, economic or religious goals.
+Today's post-modern time is facing yet another serious of threats and risks, which are associated with technological advances and the vast possibilities for misuse of the cyberspace.
+It is thus not surprising that already in 1995, 1.5 million people in the United Kingdom were employed in what could be termed "the risk industry" (Denney 2005, 1), i.e. activities and services related to reducing and procuring security to the public.
+It would be hard to estimate to what the number has risen since then.